 No, I'm not talking about the latest hit on REAL HITZ 2DAY Radio, or trendy folksy things that make you seem really deep and sensitive, or anything written by Max Martin (so basically every catchy song you've had stuck in your head recently) (sorry Max).
 I'm talking about 80'S MUSIC.
 Say what you want, but the music created in the 80s (and much of the 70s) is magical.
 Just straight up magical.
 I'm tearing up as I write this (not really, but I could be, and that's the point).
 It was what music was before the song machine started mass-producing hits.
 Back when the majority of popular musicians actually were musicians and wrote their own songs, and their goal wasn't to mind control everyone with the catchy hook in their song that was written by a team of twelve people using statistics and robots to manufacture music that is engineered to be popular.
 Back when a group called Men at Work never "worked worked worked worked worked."

-The songs of the 80s were full of beautiful melodies, thoughtful lyrics, and some sixth sense magic that either make you feel many feels or make you feel like you can roundhouse kick anything in the face.
-80s music is like my soul food music.
+The songs of the 80s were full of beautiful melodies, thoughtful lyrics, and some sixth sense magic that either makes you feel many feels or makes you feel like you can roundhouse kick anything in the face.
+80s music is my soul food music.
 It's the freshly-baked never-ending batch of chocolate chip cookies after a hard day, the chicken soup for my post-graduate soul, the mac and cheese that I will eat at any hour of the day simply because it is so good.
 Is there a little cheese?
 You bet there is.
 And that's part of why it's so great.

 I would give my left arm to be able to turn the dial to the "Today's Hits" radio station and hear music like this.
 If all of the artists out there were just waiting for me to say this in order to proceed with making music that is actually good, there.
 I said it.
 NOW PLEASE GO MAKE IT AND ENJOY MY ARM YOU CANNIBALS.
 In the meantime, here are 5 songs I've been listening to that I am of the opinion just make everything a little bit better.